Free Founders’ Agreement Template

 The agreement should include each founder’s personal information, such as full name, contact information, and address.
 This might seem like a no-brainer, but you’d be surprised how often people overlook the basics.

-contract.
+Correct identification is paramount to a legally binding contract.
 Plus, having everyone’s contact information in one place can be incredibly handy during day-to-day operations or any emergency.
 These seemingly simple things can make a world of difference in how smoothly your startup operates.

 Project Description